HaoWeiHe/NLPTools/README.md

 ## Requirements

-Pipleline NLp has been tested on Python 2.7.
+Pipleline NLP has been tested on Python 2.7.

 ### Python Dependencies